St Cuthbert's Church, Edinburgh: Chancel furnishings

 The central focus of the east end of St Cuthbert's is the communion table, which was ready in time for the opening of the church in 1894.
 The table is white marble, its front is divided into three compartments by Corinthian pilasters.
 The central compartment contains a cross of Aventurine marble with a golden centre and porphyry infill.
 The cross imitates the cross found in Saint Cuthbert's tomb.
 Either side of the central compartment are compartments decorated with mother of pearl and lapis lazuli.
 Presbyterian churches have traditionally centred on the pulpit rather than the communion table and, shortly after its unveiling, the Glasgow Herald condemned the table as a "stone altar".

-On the south side of the chancel arch stands the marble pulpit: designed by Hippolyte Blanc, the pulpit was installed in 1898 to replace an earlier wooden pulpit.
+On the north side of the chancel arch stands the marble pulpit: designed by Hippolyte Blanc, the pulpit was installed in 1898 to replace an earlier wooden pulpit.
 The pulpit stands on four red marble pillars – quarried at Sant'Ambrogio near Verona – with white Ionic capitals.
 The body of the pulpit is panelled with verd antique; its central panel bears a relief carving of an angel.
 Beneath the pulpit, the church's foundation stone rests on fragments of Gothic masonry discovered during the demolition of the previous church.

 Next to the font stands the lectern in the form of a full-length bronze angel, sculpted by David Watson Stevenson and installed in 1895.

 At the south side of the chancel arch stands the font, designed by Thomas Armstrong and installed in 1908.
 The font is hexagonal and executed in white marble with a bronze portrait relief by MacGill; the bowl is a trough surrounding a bronze sculpture of a mother and child, based on Michelangelo's Madonna of Bruges.
 Armstrong based the font's design on Jacopo della Quercia's font of Siena Cathedral.
 At its installation, the sculpture divided those who praised its aesthetic qualities and those who believed a Madonna to be inappropriate in a Presbyterian church.
 The matter was sufficiently controversial as to be discussed at the General Assembly in 1912.

 Blanc designed the wooden chancel stalls.
 The choir stalls in the chancel have scroll-topped ends, similar to the pews of the nave.
 The elders' stalls in the apse display more elaborate Renaissance details.